top of page

 Japan: Tanajibu, the Fishing Huts on the Ariake Sea

 Nestled in the heart of Kyushu's maritime landscapes, the Tanajibu, these traditional fishing huts, emerge as sentinels over the Ariake Sea.
-These structures, perched on stilts and battered by the tides, represent a fascinating chapter of harmony between man and sea, a living tableau of age-old traditions that defy time.
-Fine Art Print © O. Robert (Purchase here) In this article, I invite you to explore the world of the Tanajibu, delving into their construction, significance,
+These structures, perched on stilts and battered by the tides, represent the fascinating harmony between man and sea, a living tableau of age-old traditions that defy time.
+Fine Art Print © O. Robert (Purchase here) In this article, I invite you to explore the world of the Tanajibu, delving into their construction, significance, and the

 Japan: The Ariake Sea, Landscapes Between Tradition and Tides

 The Ariake Sea is a vast bay located in the southwest of Japan, extending into the prefectures of Saga, Nagasaki, Kumamoto, and Fukuoka.
-It is the largest bay in Japan in terms of area and features many interesting spots for photography such as Torii gates, fishing huts and the famous Nori seaweed farms.
-Fine Art Print © O. Robert (Purchase here) Also known as Ariake-kai in Japanese, the Ariake Sea covers an area of about 1700 square kilometers.
-A notable feature of the Ariak
+It is the largest bay in Japan and features many fascinating spots for photography, such as Torii gates, fishing huts and the famous Nori seaweed farms.
+Fine Art Print © O. Robert (Purchase here) Also known as "Ariake-kai" in Japanese, the Ariake Sea covers an area of about 1.700 square kilometers.
+A notable feature of the Ariake Sea is its

 Japan: The Kumamoto Earthquake and Its Impact on the Castle